Cathedral Yard, Cathedral Close and neighbouring side streets provide a lovely setting in which to shop.

 Cathedral Yard and Cathedral Close

-Cathedral Yard has some classic independent fashion retailers such as award-winning gentlemen's outfitters Lugets.
-Elizabeth Ann and E Ridgeway & Sons Ltd are good places to find quality ladies shoes.
-Orvis provides some splendid ideas for elegant and useful gifts - whether you are treating yourself or someone else!
+Cathedral Yard has some classic independent retailers such as shoe shops Elizabeth Ann and E Ridgeway & Sons Ltd. Orvis provides some splendid ideas for elegant and useful gifts - whether you are treating yourself or someone else!
 Cadastre, a superb leather goods shop, is based in Mol's Coffee House at 1, Cathedral Close.
-Larger shops in the Cathedral area include Waterstones and the Edinburgh Woollen Mill.
+Larger shops in the Cathedral area include Waterstones, Jack Wills and the Edinburgh Woollen Mill.
 Castle Galleries in Cathedral Yard exhibits and sells work by Lorenzo Quinn, Bob Dylan, Ronnie Wood and others.

 There is no shortage of places to eat in this area.
 In warmer months, dining outside is very popular.
 Or you could bring your own sandwiches for a picnic on Cathedral Green.